Warnings for Cyanokit

 Rash

-during therapy with Cyanokit [see Use In Specific Populations].
-It is
+Advise women that breastfeeding is not recommended during treatment with CYANOKIT [see Use In Specific Populations].

 Nonclinical Toxicology